-In-class tests: 25%.
+Tests: 25%.

-• There will be two in-class tests, each 75 minutes and closed-book.
-They are tentatively scheduled for October 17 and December 5.
+• There will be two take-home tests, each 80 minutes long.
+These will be posted online and answers must be submitted online.
 The average score on these tests will count toward 25% of your final grade.
-The in-class tests are required.
+The tests are required.
 If you miss any of these tests, then the final will be reweighted appropriately, provided that this is endorsed by the relevant dean.